 Getting out there and going for walk on your lunch break is quite often what we need to clear our head, but it’s equally important to get that feel-good feeling while you’re back at your desk too.
 A collection a succulents and leafy houseplants not only transforms a space, with their vibrant colours and patterns, but they’ll also enhance your mood, helping you become more productive.
 We’ll go into the science of houseplants next, but even without getting too technical, a gorgeous leafy, green houseplant can just make you smile and that makes you feel good right?

 Spending more time at home has made us want to bring the outdoors in.
-Simply adding a few lush Boston ferns, a couple of trailing plants like our English Ivy or Philodendron or going bold with a leafy Areca palm or structural Yuccas will instantly green up your living space.
+Simply adding a few lush ferns, a couple of trailing plants like our English Ivy or Philodendron or going bold with a leafy Areca palm or structural Yuccas will instantly green up your living space.
 Why not create your own mini jungle; the transformation is amazing and it’s much cheaper than redecorating!
-The extra bonus of course is that by adding plants to your home, they purify the air around you.
+The extra bonus, of course, is that by adding plants to your home, they purify the air around you.
 So, let’s look at some of the benefits of air-cleaning plants.

 Having a high standard of air quality might not be something that people would think about regularly, but it’s of great importance.
 Did you know that there are many toxic chemicals in the air, such as Trichloroethylene, Xylene and Ammonia which can result in a number of symptoms; such as headaches, dizziness and eye irritation?